-Frosted Orange Cake Mix Cookies
+Glazed Orange Cake Mix Cookies

-How To Make Orange Cake Mix Cookies
+How To Make The Best Glazed Cake Mix Cookies

 Recipe tips

 Always go for fresh orange juice and orange zest for the best flavor.
-I highly recommend using a Microplane grater for this, because it creates a fine zest that blends well in the batter and frosting.
+I highly recommend using a Microplane grater for this, as it produces a fine zest that blends well into the batter and frosting.
+I LOVE my Microplane zester and use it all the time.
+It’s a great investment for your kitchen tool collection.
+Freshly squeezed juice is best, but you can use an orange juice that’s not from concentrate as an alternative.
+Just don’t skip the zest!

 Storing